 THE BACT PROCESS FOR MAJOR POLLUTING FACILITIES

-SCAQMD permitting staff will determine BACT for any new, modified or relocated source at a major polluting facility on a case-by-case basis that results in the most stringent control technology or emission limit that is (1) achieved-in-practice, (2) contained in a State Implementation Plan (SIP) approved by U.S. EPA, or (3) technologically feasible and cost effective.
-This determination will be in accordance with Part A of the BACT Guidelines, and will consider information from Part B of the current BACT Guidelines and any other relevant information available to SCAQMD.
+Major polluting facilities that are subject to NSR are required by the Clean Air Act to have the Lowest Achievable Emission Rate (LAER).
+LAER is determined through the BACT process at the time the permit is issued, with little regard for cost, and pursuant to USEPA’s LAER policy as to what is achieved in practice.
+SCAQMD permitting staff will determine BACT for any new, modified or relocated source at a major polluting facility on a case-by-case basis.
+This LAER/BACT determination will be in accordance with Part A of the BACT Guidelines, and will consider information from Part B of the current BACT Guidelines and any other relevant information available to SCAQMD.

 THE BACT PROCESS FOR NON-MAJOR POLLUTING FACILITIES

-For non-major polluting facilities, BACT will be based on the requirements in the MSBACT Guidelines (Part D) that were in effect at the time the application was deemed complete.
+For non-major polluting facilities, BACT will be determined in accordance with state law (H&SC Section 40440.11) at the time an application is deemed complete unless a more stringent rule requirement becomes applicable prior to permit issuance.
+For the most part, it will be as specified in Part D of the BACT Guidelines.
 Exceptions may be made based on special permitting considerations discussed in Part C of the BACT Guidelines.